Skip to main content

 Can bull sharks live in freshwater?

 Yes.
-Bull sharks have special adaptations for regulating salt that let them survive in freshwater for long periods, so they can swim far up rivers and into lakes.
+Bull sharks are among the few sharks that can survive in freshwater.
+Special adaptations let them control their body's salt balance, so they swim far up rivers and into lakes.

 Are bull sharks dangerous to humans?

-Bull sharks are considered one of the species most likely to bite people because they share shallow, murky coastal and river waters with swimmers.
-Serious attacks are still uncommon overall.
+Bull sharks are considered one of the species most likely to bite people because they are large, bold, and share shallow, murky water with swimmers.
+Even so, serious incidents remain rare.

 What do bull sharks eat?

-Bull sharks are carnivores with a broad diet that includes fish, other sharks and rays, sea turtles, birds, dolphins, and crustaceans.
+Bull sharks are opportunistic carnivores with a very broad diet, including bony fish, other sharks and rays, turtles, crustaceans, seabirds, and occasionally dolphins.